Hashtag Web3 Logo

 2. Start a Project: Use forge init my-project to create a new Foundry project.

-3. The Foundry Book: The official documentation, known as the "Foundry Book," is an excellent, comprehensive resource for learning everything about the toolkit.
+3. The Foundry Book: The official documentation, known as the "Foundry Book," is an excellent resource for learning everything about the toolkit.

-While Hardhat remains a powerful and popular choice, Foundry represents a significant evolution in the Ethereum developer experience.
+While Hardhat remains a powerful and popular choice, Foundry represents an evolution in the Ethereum developer experience.
 Its focus on speed, simplicity, and Solidity-native testing is winning over developers who want a more efficient and powerful workflow.
-For any serious Ethereum developer, learning Foundry is no longer optional-it's a necessary skill for building robust and secure smart contracts.
+For any serious Ethereum developer, learning Foundry is increasingly seen as a necessary skill for building reliable and secure smart contracts.

 Why These Skills Matter